 When it comes to retirement planning, understanding how much your retirement will cost and how you will meet those costs is crucial.
 What are your goals for retirement?
 Will your retirement income sources be able to provide enough income to reach those goals?
 Carefully consider your planned income sources in retirement and how they fit into your overall retirement plan and goals.
 The guaranteed nature of the income provided can make a defined benefit pension a significant part of your retirement income planning.

 To estimate your retirement income, you should include your defined benefit pension schemes, the government’s State Pension, any personal pensions and investments you might have and any additional sources of income you expect in retirement.

 If you will receive pension income from a defined benefit scheme, your scheme should provide you with a benefit statement each year.
 This will be helpful when assessing if you are on track to meet your financial needs in preparation for retirement.

 Understanding how your defined benefit pension scheme funds fit into your retirement plan can be difficult.
 A trusted pension adviser should be able to help you analyse your pensions and planned income sources to help you plan how you will meet your long-term financial goals.

 Fisher Investments UK may be able to help with your retirement income planning.
-Contact us today to speak with one of our qualified professionals or download one of our educational investing guides to learn more.
+Contact us today to speak with one of our qualified professionals or download one of our educational investing guides as the first of our ongoing insights to learn more.